-- 4.1.1 The Procurement process included officers from Tele Care Services and Occupational Therapist services and ICT Services. - 4.1.2 A detailed Communications and Engagement Plan was developed to ensure that all relevant stakeholders were informed / consulted to appropriate levels of information at the appropriate times in the procurement process.
+- 4.1.1 The Procurement process included officers from Tele Care Services, Occupational Therapist services, ICT Services, Kirklees Council representatives and the process was overseen by Procurement and Commercial Services. - 4.1.2 A detailed Communications and Engagement Plan was developed to ensure that all relevant stakeholders were informed / consulted to appropriate levels of information at the appropriate times in the procurement process.